KyleTotorica/Windows-Domain-Active-Directory-Lab---Home-Lab/README.md

    -DNS Server
 3.Rebooted the Server and confirmed that the server now had Primary Domain Controller functionallity

+Install and Configured DHCP
+1. Installed DHCP through server manager and authorized DHCP using the domain credentials
+2. Created a new DHCP scope for incoming devices (172.16.0.100 - 200)
+3. Set the Server to act as the router andd default gateway

 DNS Configuration
 1. Installed the DNS role through the server manager
 2. I verified that DNS was installed and that there was a forward loopup zones that included a zone for the domain KTG.local
 3. Set the preferred DNS server to 127.0.0.1 so it point to the local host
-4. Once set up on the server I configured the Windows10 host by setting the perfered DNS Server to that of the controller (192.168.0.19)
+4. Once set up on the server I configured the Windows10 host by setting the perfered DNS Server to that of the controller (172.16.0.1)
 5. Confirmed the functionality on the host through the command line
 ![DNS configured on Host to point to the controller](images/DNS-Configured-on-Host.png)

 Client Configuration and Domain Join
-1. Configured the client machine (Windows 10) to point to the domain controller (192.168.0.19)
+1. Configured the client machine (Windows 10) to point to the domain controller (172.16.0.1)
 ![Domain Configuration on client](images/Configuring-Domain-on-Windows-10.png)
 3. Renamed my Client machine to Windows10
 4. Joined the domain KTG.local